Prometheus-X-association/data-veracity/docs/design-document.md

 ### Integrations via Connector

-* DVA will likely have to directly integrate with the **Dataspace Connector** itself to extend data exchange flows with veracity assurance steps
+* DVA will directly integrate with the **Dataspace Connector** itself to extend data exchange flows with veracity assurance steps
-* As VLAs are similar to contracts (or will become part of the contracts), DVA will likely have interactions with the **Contract** component
+* As VLAs are similar to contracts (or will become part of the contracts), DVA will have interactions with the **Contract** component
 * Potential integrations with **Consent** as well (?)
-* Most likely, DVA will integrate closely with the **Data Value Chain Tracker** BB
+* DVA will also have integrations with the **Data Value Chain Tracker** BB
   * The _value_ is strongly related to the quality of the data assured by DVA